Chrom3D/INC-tutorial/README.md

 bedtools intersect -c -a chr18_bead_interactions.gtrack -b lad/GSE109924_lad_D0-rep1.bed | awk '{if($7>=1) print $1 "\t" $2 "\t" $3 "\t" $4 "\t" $5 "\t1\t" $6; else  print $1 "\t" $2 "\t" $3 "\t" $4 "\t" $5 "\t.\t" $6}' >> chr18_bead_interactions.lads.gtrack
 ```

+The script `processing_scripts/makeGtrack.py` is used to define all beads in `chr18_beads.bed` in GTrack format, and specifies interactions between these beads based on the `chr18_bead_interactions.intra.nocen.NCHG.sig` file.
+Then, the GTrack header is added before `bedtools intersect -c` is used to overlap each bead defined in the GTrack file with lads defined in the `lad/GSE109924_lad_D0-rep1.bed` file.
+Note that the GTrack file is treated as a regular BED file by bedtools, illustrating the convenience of the GTrack format in combinaton with bedtools.

 ```diff
 !If you are stuck at this point, you can copy nesessary files to proceed with the remaining steps by: cp backup/16/chr18_bead_interactions.lads.gtrack .